DTUAqua/spict/README.md

 ## Help files

+A vignette for the package is available [`here`](https://github.com/mawp/spict/blob/master/spict/vignettes/vignette.pdf), and serves as an introduction to the package and its functionality.
+The vignette also contains description of the more advanced features of the package.

-There is currently no manual or vignette for the package.
-A reasonable documentation is included in the package as help texts associated with each function (some may not be fully up-to-date).
+The package also contains reasonable documentation in the form of help texts associated with each function (some may not be fully up-to-date).
 These can be accessed in the usual R manner by writing e.g. ```?check.inp```.
 A pdf compiling help texts for all functions can be downloaded [`here`](http://mwpedersen.dk/spicthelp.pdf).
-As a new user a good start is to read ```?check.inp``` and ```?fit.spict```.
+A good place to start (in addition to reading the vignette) is to read ```?check.inp``` and ```?fit.spict```.

+## Citation

+The underlying model used in the package is described in a published [`paper`](http://onlinelibrary.wiley.com/doi/10.1111/faf.12174/full).
+This paper is included in the package in the [`inst`](https://github.com/mawp/spict/tree/master/spict/inst) folder.
+To get citation information write `citation(spict)` in the command line.

 ## Package requirements